Hybrid Models for Natural Language Reasoning: The Case of Syllogistic Logic: Empirical Analysis of Generalization in LLMs

-\paragraph{Generalization Experiments} To assess the generalization capabilities of the fine-tuned models, we compare compositional and recursive variants against \emph{overall} models, i.e., models trained without restrictions on \emph{A-chain} lengths.
-Table \ref{tab:main_accuracy} presents the average accuracy across all evaluated knowledge bases for each experimental setting, using T5 and GPT architectures fine-tuned on premise selection and proof by contradiction tasks.\footnote{Each experiment was run three times for T5 and twice for GPT; we report the highest accuracy achieved across these runs.} The evaluation of \emph{overall} models is conducted across three datasets, \emph{all}, \emph{short}, and \emph{long}.
-The last two are subsets of the first one and correspond to the same tests performed for \emph{compositional} and \emph{recursive} models, respectively.
+Table~\ref{tab:main_accuracy} presents the average accuracy across all evaluated knowledge bases for each experimental setting, using T5 and GPT architectures fine-tuned on premise selection and proof by contradiction tasks.
+Each experiment was run three times for T5 and twice for GPT, and we report the best run to provide a reference for subsequent evaluation of hybrid models.

+The OVE family of experiments is designed to characterize generalization to unseen KB structures under seen inference lengths.
+Results show that OVE-all achieves consistently high accuracy across all tasks and models, while OVE-short and OVE-long reveal a dependence on inference length.
+We then turn to the COM and REC settings, which test models on both unseen KB structures and unseen inference lengths.
+In the COM setting, performance drops substantially relative to OVE-short, where accuracy is near perfect.
+In contrast, in the REC setting, both T5 and GPT perform comparably to OVE-long, but remain below the performance observed in OVE-short.

 A more comprehensive analysis is provided in Figure \ref{fig:unseen_lengths}, which illustrates the accuracy of evaluated inferences across the five shortest and five longest unseen \emph{A-chain} lengths.
-For a given syllogism of type $t$, we denote the shortest evaluated length as $\sigma(t)$ and the longest as $\mu(t)$.
+For a given syllogism of type $\T$, we denote the shortest evaluated length as $\sigma(\T)$ and the longest as $\mu(\T)$.
 Solid lines in the plot represent compositional and recursive models, while dashed lines depict overall models.
 Note that overlapping lines would imply a perfect generalization.
 The latter is visible in the recursive evaluation for the premise selection task (top-right plot).
-However, a slight drop in the accuracy occurs as the unseen lengths increase.
+However, a slight drop in the accuracy occurs as the lengths increase.
 The drop is more evident for the proof by contradiction task (bottom-right plot).
 This suggests that LLMs experience difficulties in generating long sequences of $A$-formulas, regardless of their presence during training.
 Compositional experiments, on the other hand, exhibit a poor generalization and a steeper curve towards the shortest length, in contrast to overall models that can generate inferences involving shorter \emph{A-chains} almost perfectly.

-Models occasionally predict unnecessary premises that still lead to valid proofs; when such predictions are treated as correct, GPT exhibits a notable improvement in compositional generalization (see Appendix~\ref{sec:appendix_non-minimal} for details).
-Finally, cases in which the models fail to produce the correct answer are analyzed in Appendix~\ref{sec:appendix_error_analysis}.